 Figure A-1.
-Concentrations of BC at the two stations by month (top three figures) and time of day (bottom three figures) for the time period of the MATES IV study (July 2012-June 2013).
+Concentrations of BC at the Landfill site (a, d), Community site (b, c), and difference between concentrations at the Community site and Landfill site (c, f) by month (top three figures) and time of day (bottom three figures) for the time period of the MATES V study (April 2018-May 2019).
 Differentials are shown on the far right; concentrations below zero indicate that concentrations were higher at the Landfill site than at the Community site.
-Note that the scale for the Landfill site (far left) is higher.
+Note that outliers above 5 $\mu$ g/m in figures a, b, d, and e, and outliers above 2.5 $\mu$ g/m and below -2.5 $\mu$ g/m in figures c and f, are excluded.

-To place the data in a regional context, Landfill and Community BC concentrations during the MATES IV period (July 2012-June 2013) are shown in comparison to MATES IV BC measurements that were made at Burbank, Los Angeles, Pico Rivera, and Huntington Park.
+To place the data in a regional context, Landfill and Community BC concentrations during the MATES V period (May 2018 - April 2019) are shown in comparison to MATES V BC measurements that were made at the Burbank, Los Angeles, Pico Rivera, and Huntington Park sites.
 Figure A-2 shows a comparison of concentrations for the days and hours when each of the sites had valid BC data available during this time period.
-Concentrations at the Sunshine Berm site (SBS, the Landfill site) and Van Gogh site (VGS, the Community site) are shown in blue, while other nearby Los Angeles sites are shown in gray.
-Median concentrations at the Landfill and Community sites are significantly lower than those measured at the other four sites during the same time period.
-Moreover, 75th percentile (top of the box) and upper percentile concentrations (indicated by error bars) are also significantly lower at the Landfill and Community sites than at other sites in the Los Angeles Basin.
-Diurnal differences in concentrations are greatest during early morning rush hours, and concentrations across the basin are most similar during afternoon and early evening hours.
+Concentrations at the Landfill site (SBS) and Community site (VGS) are shown in yellow, while other nearby Los Angeles sites are shown in blue.
+Median concentrations at the Landfill and Community sites are lower than those measured at the other four sites during the same time period.
+Moreover, 75th percentile (top of the box) and upper percentile concentrations (indicated by error bars) are also lower at the Landfill and Community sites than at other sites in the Los Angeles Basin.

 Figure A-2.
-A comparison of regional BC concentrations from July 2012 through June 2013 at landfill sites (blue) and MATES IV monitoring stations (gray).
-In MATES IV documentation, Los Angeles is referred to as "Central LA."
+A comparison of regional BC concentrations from May 2018 through April 2019 at landfill sites (yellow) and MATES V monitoring stations (blue).
+In MATES V documentation, Los Angeles is referred to as "Central L.A." and Burbank is referred to as "Burbank Area".
+Note that outliers above 5 $\mu$ g/m are excluded.